UPDATED: 15 August 2024

 More info on this in the “after” section below!

-Rest up – It can be really hard to get a good night’s sleep when all the possible scenarios that could happen are whirring around in your head – but being well rested can help to put you in a more positive frame of mind to face and cope with the day ahead.
+It can be really hard to get a good night’s sleep when all the possible scenarios that could happen are whirring around in your head – but being well rested can help to put you in a more positive frame of mind to face and cope with the day ahead.
 Try these healthy sleep tips from The Sleep Foundation.

-On the day
+On results day

-Don’t compete – In a world where a lot of us share everything online it can be hard not to compare yourself to others.
+In a world where a lot of us share everything online it can be hard not to compare yourself to others.
 Many will share their results with their friends and followers in this way, so if you are feeling anxious or upset about your results it may help to avoid your news feeds for a couple of days.
 You do not have to open your results with other people and neither do you have to share them if you don’t want to.

 Remember: you worked hard for your grades, and we all learn differently.
 If your friends got higher grades than you – it does not make your achievements any less impressive!

-After
+After results day

-Got the results you want? – Get out there and celebrate, you absolute superstar!
+Get out there and celebrate, you absolute superstar!
 BUT – be mindful that not everyone may be in such high spirits.
-Your friends may not be in the celebrating mood, so tread lightly and be compassionate if others are upset
+Your friends may not be in the celebrating mood, so tread lightly and be compassionate if others are upset or need some space.

-Didn’t go so well? – Don’t panic!
+Don’t panic!
 There will still be options available to you.
 If your next steps are dependent on specific grades, make sure you have the contact details to hand to discuss your options.

-If you are struggling with your mental health after getting your results, you can find resources and help designed with young people in mind on the East Sussex County Council website, or read our article on mental health tools for young people.
+If you are struggling with your mental health after getting your results, you can find resources and help, designed with young people in mind, on the East Sussex County Council website, or read our article on mental health tools for young people.

 And remember: If you need help, or even just someone to listen, text “Sussex” to 85258 and start a conversation.